learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 editor you prefer, you can set it as the default Learn editor in this file.

 You can also set the default location where Learn will save all your labs.
 By default, the Learn directory is set to  ~/Development/code.
+Change this line to read ~/Flatiron/code

 Save and close the `~/.learn-config` file.